Classification of real Bott manifolds and acyclic digraphs: Unique Decomposition of Real Bott manifolds

 The \emph{disjoint union} $D_1 \oplus D_2$ of two digraphs $D_1$ and $D_2$ is a digraph on the disjoint union of $V(D_1)$ and $V(D_2)$ such that $A(D_1 \oplus D_2) = A(D_1) \cup A(D_2)$.
 Obviously, both $D_1$ and $D_2$ are acyclic if and only if so is $D_1 \oplus D_2$.
 A digraph is \emph{connected} if it is connected as an undirected graph.
 An acyclic digraph $D$ is \emph{indecomposable} if all acyclic digraphs Bott equivalent to $D$ are connected.

 For example, in Figure~\ref{Fig:dec}, three acyclic digraphs $D_1$, $D_2$, and $D_3$ are shown.
 Obviously these digraphs are Bott equivalent.
 Notice that $D_3$ is connected but $D_1$ and $D_2$ are disconnected.
-Thus Bott equivalent graphs of a connected graph are not necessarily connected.
+Thus connectedness is not necessarily preserved under Bott equivalence.
 Each component of $D_1$ and $D_2$ is indecomposable and yet $\{1,2\}\neq \{2,3\}$.
 Hence a decomposition of an acyclic digraph into indecomposable acyclic digraphs does not induce a unique partition of the vertex set.

 Surprisingly the next theorem will show that a decomposition of an acyclic digraph into indecomposable acyclic digraphs is unique up to Bott equivalence.
 Note that a real Bott manifold $M(A)$ for a Bott matrix $A \in \T(n)$ is indecomposable if and only if the acyclic digraph associated to $A$ is indecomposable.
 Therefore Theorem~\ref{main1} is equivalent to the following theorem.